-Isabelle has worked in different universities in France before carrying out her functions as a librarian at the University Of French Polynesia in Tahiti from 2010 to 2014.
-She has created online teaching resources in order to assist and develop students’ performance.
+Isabelle has worked in several universities in France before moving to Tahiti to work as a librarian at the University of French Polynesia from 2010 to 2014.
+She has created online teaching resources to assist and develop students.

 Isabelle is patient and attentive to students’ needs, she delivers fun and interactive classes.

-Michel works at CREIPAC as a casual teacher; Michel know very well our New Zealand students and he himself holds a New Zealand passport.
-After graduating from a CELTA course at University of Technology of Oakland in 1991.
-Michel will teach French as a foreign Language in various schools in New Zealand as well as at l’Alliance Franaçaise of Oakland.
+Michel works at CREIPAC as a casual teacher; Michel is familiar with the New Zealand culture.
+He graduated from a CELTA course at University of Technology of Oakland in 1991.
+Michel taught French as a foreign Language in various schools in New Zealand as well as at l’Alliance Française of Auckland.
 Michel is also a drama teacher, he delivers drama classes on a regular basis to adults and children.

-After graduating in English literature from Poitiers University in 1998, Nathalie passed a MA in French as a Foreign Language (FLE) from Bordeaux III university in 2000.
-Dynamic and eager to travel and discover new places , Nathalieworked in England, Poland and France before moving to New Caledonia in 2016.
-She has joined the CREIPAC team to the great pleasure of our trainees for more than a year.
-Very familiar with the communicative approach to languages and the use of digital tools in the classroom, her courses are interactive and lively.
-Nathalie knows how to adapt our different audiences we receive and regularly uses the game to facilitate learning.
+After graduating in English literature from Poitiers University in 1998, Nathalie obtained a MA in French as a Foreign Language (FLE) from Bordeaux III University in 2000.
+Dynamic and eager to travel and discover new places, Nathalie worked in England, Poland and France, before moving to New Caledonia in 2016.
+She has been teaching at CREIPAC for over a year.
+She is familiar with the communicative approach to languages and the use of digital tools in the classroom, her courses are interactive and lively.
+Nathalie knows how to adapt to our different students’ needs we receive and regularly uses games to facilitate learning.

 Valérie originally comes from Britany, France.
 As many Brits have, she has left her native land to discover new cultures.
-Her experience is broad, she has worked in Cap-Vert for the Department of Foreign Affairs, in Tahiti as well as in the Reunion island for the Department of Education.
+Her experience is broad, she has worked in Cap-Vert for the Department of Foreign Affairs, in Tahiti, as well as in Reunion for the Department of Education.
 Her professional experience has led her to New Caledonia where she now works as the Director of CREIPAC.
-Valérie is qualified on International relations, she also has a Masters in Teaching French as a Foreign Language.
+Valérie has a degree in International relations and a Masters in Teaching French as a Foreign Language.

 Jérémy was born in New Caledonia and has traveled a lot over the years.
 He graduated from a degree in Economics and International Relations at the International Pacific College in Palmerstone North, New Zealand.
 After his studies, he decided to go to Japan to study the language.
 He came back to New Caledonia and started to work at CREIPAC in 2013.
 Jeremy is the person to talk to when it comes to immersion classes.
 He will match you with the best homestay family or can organize your hotel accommodation with the greatest of care.
 He knows the good addresses in Nouméa, and can recommend the most beautiful sites of la Grande terre, the loyalty islands or the isle of Pines.

 Danielle is the librarian at CREIPAC and she is a bit of a “Mum” for the school.
-She is always in a good mood and she will provide you with publication on Melanesian and Oceanian culture.
-Dany is also the exam coordinator, she organizes exam courses all year through at CREIPAC.
+She is always in a good mood and provides you with information on Melanesian and Oceanian culture.
+Dany is also the exam coordinator, she organizes exam courses all through out the year at CREIPAC.

-Sophie started at CREIPAC in 2018, after 7 years working in the tourism industry.
-She manages the Facebook page, as well as the website and organizes the cultural events that CREIPAC offers.
-Sophie loves playing tennis after a hard day’s work: the best way to enjoy New Caledonian sunsets !
+Sophie started at CREIPAC in 2018, after 7 years of working in the tourism industry.
+She manages CREIPAC’s Facebook page, the website and organizes cultural events.
+Sophie loves playing tennis after a hard day work: the best way to enjoy New Caledonian sunsets !

-Marie-Josée is the accountant of the school.
-She manages the budget and welcomes you to proceed payment.
+Marie-Josée is the account.
+She manages the budget and proceeds payments.

-Olivier manages the maintenance of the building and the gardens of CREIPAC since 2007.
-This is not his only duty.
+Olivier has been managing the maintenance of the building and the gardens of CREIPAC since 2007.
 As a food lover, he also organizes upon request coconut and bougna tasting.
 Olivier explains and demonstrates the preparation of this yummy traditional kanak dish.